Articles on: Pre-orders and Backorders

 Alternatively, you can just navigate to the product page on your website.

-Remember you have 24/7 support on chat or email at support@timesact.com if you get stuck at any step on the list.
+Remember, 24/7 support is available via chat or email at support@timesact.com if you encounter any issues at any step on the list.

 Was this article helpful?